 - No = Non (noh)

-- I don’t speak French = Je ne parle pas français (zhe ne parl pah frahn-say)
+- I don’t speak French = Je né parle pas français (zhe ne parl pah frahn-say)

 - Do you speak English? = Parlez-vous anglais? (par-lay voo ahn-glay)

-Luckily, all of our French guides are fluent in English and can help you with translation throughout your tour.
+Luckily, all of our French tour guides are fluent in English and can help you with translation throughout your tour.
 They can also provide some unique insights which may not appear on the tourist brochures.

 Conclusion

 As the most visited country in the world, France lives up to the hype.
-The country sports attractions that will appeal to virtually every kind of traveler under the sun, from art lovers to extreme skiers, fashion aficionados, wine connoisseurs, and beachgoers.
-The best way to enjoy your journey through the country is alongside one of our French private tour guides.
-The benefits of having a guide extend not only to having someone show you where to go, but also personal translation, shopping advice, general safety tips, and help with transportation.
+The country sports attractions that will appeal to virtually every kind of traveler under the sun, from art lovers to extreme skiers, fashion aficionados, wine connoisseurs, and beach goers.